MichaelABryant/portfolio/README.md

 - Created 12 regression machine learning models to make a prediction of vehicle sales price using 301 vehicle sales records and seven features
 - Performed an exploratory data analysis and feature engineered dummy variables for categorical data
 - Hyperparameter tuned the models with a five-fold cross-validation and, for the best model, obtained an MAE score of $502.69 and R-squared score of 0.9703 from the test set
-- Deployed the best model with a [front end](https://predict-vehicle-price.herokuapp.com/) hosted on a cloud application platform which can be used to suggest a sales price to people interested in selling their vehicle
+- Deployed the best model with a [front-end](https://recommend-vehicle-price.herokuapp.com/) hosted on a cloud application platform which can be used to suggest a sales price to people interested in selling their vehicle

 # [Project 1: COVID-19 EDA (SQL/Tableau)](https://github.com/MichaelBryantDS/covid-19-july-31-2021)
 - Performed an exploratory data analysis on a COVID-19 dataset consisting of 106,357 records and 59 variables recorded from the first case to July 31, 2021